CYX22222003/ProjectKorolev/README.md

 #### 3. Summarization
 - **Natural Language Processing (NLP)**: Use NLP models to read through the text and summarize each session.
+    - **Dialogue transcription**: Generate a text transcription for the consulting sessions with patients.
     - **Text Summarization**: Generate concise summaries of each session, highlighting key points, treatment changes, and notable events.
     - **Sentiment Analysis**: Analyze the emotional tone of the notes to gauge the patient’s mood and progression over time.
 - *current progress*: We have implemented the summarization function using gemini AI.